 In Louisiana, courts will only enforce non-competition agreements that are specifically limited to the parishes or municipalities where the employee actually worked, have a duration of no more than two years, and only apply to businesses that directly compete with the former employer.
 Non-competition agreements that do not follow these strict rules – even in a seemingly minor way – will often be held unenforceable.
 Employers may also enforce non-solicitation agreements preventing former employees from enticing their co-workers or customers to join them at their new place of work.
 These agreements, like non-competition agreements, must be carefully drafted by an experienced attorney in order to ensure that they are enforceable.

 Many employers are concerned about employee theft of trade secrets or confidential company information for their own purposes.
-To this end, many companies require workers to sign confidentiality agreements to prevent them from taking this information with them when they leave.
+They may require workers to sign confidentiality agreements to prevent them from taking this information with them when they leave.
 The Louisiana Uniform Trade Secrets Act and the federal Defend Trade Secrets Act both state that certain types of confidential business information can protected even if there is no confidentiality agreement.
 However, what constitutes truly “confidential” information is often hotly contested and, again, employers often overreach.

-Call Charles Stiegler today at (504) 267-0777 or email me through the contact us page if you have any questions regarding the interpretation or enforcement of non-competition agreements, non-solicitation agreements, or are facing a dispute regarding an alleged theft of trade secrets.
+Call New Orleans employment Charles Stiegler today at (504) 267-0777 or email me through the contact us page if you have any questions regarding the interpretation or enforcement of non-competition agreements, non-solicitation agreements, or are facing a dispute regarding an alleged theft of trade secrets.